tanto2412/testReadTheDocs/docs/source/main_features.rst

 Automatic BGP Rules
 -------------------
 This feature allows users to define a threshold that will automatically push BGP configurations (active rule) if the threshold is triggered.
+See detailed explanation on this feature in :ref:`auto-bgp-rule`.

 Terms:
   - Thresholds